The Theory That Changed Classrooms

 This intercorrelation is precisely what the g-factor — general intelligence — was discovered to represent in the first place.
 Spearman's original observation in 1904 that cognitive abilities positively correlate with each other led to the concept of g.
 Gardner's theory predicts this should not happen — that musical intelligence should be largely independent of linguistic intelligence, for example.
 The data consistently say otherwise.

 Gardner's criteria for designating something an "intelligence" — including having a distinct developmental history, existing in special populations (savants, prodigies), and having a plausible evolutionary basis — are not the same criteria that psychologists use to establish that a factor is genuinely distinct from others.
-The methodology was qualitative and argumentative rather than psychometric.
+The methodology was argumentative rather than statistical — it didn't use the kind of data analysis that would be needed to prove the intelligences are truly separate.

 Discover Your IQ Score